 Whichever getaway you choose, you'll discover fascinating facts about Malaysia that you may not have known before visiting.
 You'll also love learning about and experiencing the Malaysian lifestyle and culture.

 With so many spots for KL weekend getaways in Malaysia, it can be tough to choose which ones to travel to.
 Nevertheless, there is something that fits every traveler's criteria, and these 22 short getaways from KL will not fail to impress you!

-Using the map of Kuala Lumpur, you can explore all the weekend getaways.
+A map of Kuala Lumpur.
+Use the map to explore all the weekend getaways.

 Situated in West Malaysia, Bentong is only one hour away from Kuala Lumpur, providing a peaceful escape from the hustle and bustle of the large city.
 Venture through the markets and food stalls that are put out every Saturday night, and take in the charm and culture of this small town.

 Love eating quality (and flavorful) ice cream?
 Then head over to Kow Po and indulge in some homemade goodness.
 This local favorite has been in operation for over 40 years and has an excellent reputation with many hungry locals stopping by, especially on weekends!